jygege/H6751_Group7/README.md

 CounterVectorizer and TFIDFVectorizer were used for vectoring.

 ### Model training and validation
-1. Standalone Model training and validation LogisticRegression, SVC, MultinomialNB, GradientBoostingClassifier, CatBoostClassifier are trained and validated with features from     both CounterVectorizer and TFIDFVectorizer.
+1. Standalone Model for training and validation LogisticRegression, SVC, MultinomialNB, GradientBoostingClassifier, CatBoostClassifier are trained and validated with features from     both CounterVectorizer and TFIDFVectorizer.
 Prediction result favours the CounterVectorizer.
 2. Ensemble Learning Model
 Using the Ensemble learning: VotingClassifier with AdaBoostClassifer, NaiveBayesClassifer, RandomForestClassifier and     LogisticRegressionClassifer as base learners.